Instagram Tips & Strategies

 What is an Instagram Partnership Ad Code?

 A Partnership Ad Code is a unique string of characters generated directly from an influencer's organic Instagram post, Story, or Reel.
-When a creator generates this code, they grant a specific brand partner permission to put paid advertising spend behind that specific piece of content for a set period.
+When a creator generates this code, they grant a specific brand partner permission to put paid advertising behind that specific piece of content for a set period.

 Think of it as a temporary digital key.
 Instead of giving a brand full access to their account (a huge security risk known as "whitelisting"), a creator hands over a key that only works for one piece of content.
 The brand can then use this code within the Meta Ads Manager to turn the creator's post into an ad that runs from the creator’s own handle.
 It appears in people's feeds as a sponsored post from the influencer, not the brand, making it feel native and trustworthy.